matteosandrin/personal-website/README.md

 This repository holds the templates and assets for my personal website.
-There is a Makefile in the root of this repository that contains all the commands needed to build the tempalates and assets into a static website.
+There is a Makefile in the root of this repository that contains all the commands needed to build the templates and assets into a static website.

 To build this website, run the `make build` command.
 This command will: